 An excellent all butter pie crust recipe

-I bought myself the Sister Pie book as a birthday gift late last year.
+I bought myself the Sister Pie book (affiliate link) as a birthday gift late last year.
 During a good share of the winter, I spent my free evenings wrapped in a blanket on the sofa, sifting through the pages.
 I admired the beautiful deeply crimped pies, and read the stories behind the bakery and recipes.
 Their pie crust called my name.
 I discovered that it's been widely shared (you can find it here, here, and a myriad of other places), and with good reason.

 Sister Pie has a method for their pie crust that creates the most flaky, buttery layers.
 You can see the results in the photograph below.
 It's basically a very simple laminated dough technique; you fold the dough into thirds and then roll it out again.
 I'd never considered this approach for a pie crust before.
 I'll definitely be employing this technique again with my next pie.

 SOUR CHERRIES - I had a bag of frozen sour cherries that I defrosted and used for this recipe.
 I've never been lucky enough to find them fresh in my area.
 You could definitely substitute regular cherries, either frozen or fresh.
 The pie will have more sweetness if you use regular cherries, but the rhubarb will help balance it out; you shouldn't need to adjust the quantity of sugar.
 If you're looking for more sour cherry recipes, definitely take a look at this sour cherry chocolate tart as well.

 LATTICE CRUST - To make this rhubarb cherry lattice pie, I used a simple lattice made with dough strips cut to a width of ¾ inch with a fluted pastry wheel.
 I found mine at a thrift store, but you can source a similar version here.

 - 1 tsp (4g) granulated sugar

 - 1 cup (226g; 8oz) unsalted butter, chilled